VerbaNexAI/verbanexai.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We participated in IberLEF 2025.
+We participated in IberLEF 2025 (Iberian Languages Evaluation Forum).
 Our presentations are available in the publication section